Chef Janine's Gourmet Keto Stuffed Belgian Waffle Is Out Of This World

 Belgium is famous for producing the original waffles made of sugar.
 18th-century Prince Bishop of Liège commissioned a chef from the Belgian town of Ghent to develop a sugar based treat.
 Referred to as gaufre de Liège or gaufre Liègeoise, the iconic Liège waffles was invented as a response to the royal's demands for a delicious and sweet treat.

-Dutch innovators were the first to use rectangular plates, instead of circular ones, which were similar to the design of today’s waffle.
+Traditionally Belgian waffle makers used circular plates.
+Dutch innovators were the first to use rectangular plates--instead of the traditional round plates--which are similar to the design of today’s waffle plates.

 Today, in Belgium there are two iconic waffle varieties: the Belgian Waffle of Liège, and the Belgian Waffle of Brussels.